Why Study History at Wheaton?

 What Can I Do with a History Degree?

-History students at Wheaton pursue a variety of careers, ranging from business, politics, and law, to journalism, teaching, ministry, and further graduate studies in history.
+History majors also sharpen a host of intellectual skills, including the ability to read analytically, reason carefully, argue logically, and communicate persuasively.
+Because these skills are broadly applicable to a range of occupations, history students at Wheaton pursue a variety of careers, ranging from business, politics, and law, to journalism, teaching, ministry, and further graduate studies in history.
 Learn more about our alumni >

 Learn More and Apply